ccorcos/meteor-track/README.md

       }.bind(this))
     }
     ```
+    This is useful for declaratively doing cleanup in Meteor simply by calling a function in a reactive computation.
 I use this exact pattern to [stop cached subscriptions after some delay in `ccorcos:subs-cache`](https://github.com/ccorcos/meteor-subs-cache/blob/master/src/subsCache.coffee#L84).

     `afterFlush` is very useful for queuing up changes in Meteor and executing them all at once.
-Using our example, if we have a function:

-    ```js
-    var f = function() {
-      a.set(1)
-      b.set(2)
-    }
-    ```

-    The autorun that calls `c.set` should only be re-run once to prevent unnecessary work re-rendering.

 This is exactly how I [queue up reactive updates](https://github.com/ccorcos/meteor-react-mixin/blob/master/src/utils.coffee#L127) to efficiently [update the state of a React component](https://github.com/ccorcos/meteor-react-mixin/blob/master/src/utils.coffee#L171) in [`ccorcos:react-meteor`](https://github.com/ccorcos/meteor-react-mixin).